OpenCyphal/yakut/README.md

 as long as the resulting abbreviation is unambiguous.

 There is a dedicated `--help` option for every subcommand.

+Yakut may also be invoked via its alias **`y`** as long as this name does not conflict with another installed program.

 ## Compiling DSDL